mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - Resource records: Data file storing information about a DNS zone.
 The main records are as follows: A (maps a host name to an IPv4 address), AAAA (maps to an IPv6 address), CNAME (an alias for a host name), MX (the IP address of a mail server), and PTR (allows a host name to be identified from an IP address).

 - Authoritative name server: DNS server designated by a name server record for the domain that holds a complete copy of zone records.

+- Authoritative name server: DNS server designated by a name server record for the domain that holds a complete copy of zone records.

+- A Canonical Name (CNAME) (or alias) record is used to configure an alias for an existing address record (A or AAAA).
+For example, the IP address of a web server with the host record lamp could also be resolved by the alias www .
+CNAME records are also often used to make DNS administration easier.
+For example, an alias can be redirected to a completely different host temporarily during system maintenance. here is nothing to stop an administrator configuring multiple address records to point different host names to the same IP address.
+Using CNAME records is usually considered better practice, however.
+It is also possible to configure multiple A or AAAA records with the same host name but different IP addresses.
+This is usually done as a basic load balancing technique, referred to as round robin DNS.